AmrMaree/CineHub/README.md

 ## CineHub

-**CineHub** is a comprehensive movie information application built with React, inspired by IMDb.
+**CineHub** is a comprehensive movie information application built with React.
 It provides detailed information about movies, helping users discover and explore their favorite films.

 ### Features
 - **Movie Search**: Find movies by title, genre, or release year.